iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.2/report.md

 > The parts I can use seem OK, but I am having problems proving my identity.
 Have tried using Driving Licence - photo uploaded fine, but face scan failed 3 times.
 Tried again using video, but instead of the app opening the camera, it opens a file manager.
 Started again, but this time with Passport - photo uploaded fine, app didnt give me the choice of scan or video, it went straight to video.
 As before, a file manager opened instead of the camera interface.
 I have given up for the moment.<br> :date: __2021-03-26 09:59:12__

-> It looks a good app apart from when taking a photo of the passport and after giving permission for the app to use the camera it then does nothing.
-The video clip does not work either for the same reason.
-Apart from that it looks fine.<br> :date: __2021-03-25 17:00:17__

-> Anyone know why this app won't open? ??<br> :date: __2021-03-24 17:40:19__

-> NHS.
-Results<br> :date: __2021-03-23 23:22:37__

 #### 2-star reviews